Have you been married or with your partner for a while and want to bring the spark back before you get to the point of needing to save your marriage?

 We hear it all the time, “Shut down electronics to reconnect.”
 It is ironic how ‘connected’ we are to the world these days, yet how unconnected we are from human interaction.

-Mark and I fall into this trap a lot, especially since we have the Aging Youthful blog and my online lifestyle coaching program.
+Mark and I fall into this trap a lot, especially since we have our respective work engagements online.
 Regardless, talking without electronics in our hands or laps has been the most impactful ‘reconnection’ secret I can share.
 How do we do it?

 We recently bought an inflatable hot tub to soak our sore muscles after our workouts.
 It works miracles after long work days of bouncing around in a haul truck for Mark as well.